 One of Biden's stated objectives is to make the United States the leader in electric vehicle production and acceptance.
 And while Tesla isn't the only game in town for electric vehicles, it's clearly the largest and best-known pure play.

 Of course, it's not like Tesla needs Joe Biden to generate interest in its cars.
 Tesla is doing more than fine under a distinctly non-green Trump administration.
-CEO Elon Musk generates more press than most presidents, and TSLA shares have been on fire.
-Shares are up roughly 890% since the start of 2020.
-Tesla is now the most valuable auto company in the world.
-It has recently surpassed Facebook (FB) by market capitalization.
+CEO Elon Musk generates more press than most presidents, and while TSLA shares are roughly flat in 2021, they're up by about 410% over the past 12 months.
+In fact, Tesla is now the most valuable auto company in the world.

 Is this an unsustainable bubble?
 It might be.
 But we have to say "might" because the shares have appeared to be expensive for years by traditional metrics and yet continued to run higher.
 So, regardless of who becomes the next president, you might want to tread carefully in Tesla stock.
 But a Biden administration would certainly push electric vehicles, and that can only help Tesla's bottom line.

 The electrification of the federal vehicle fleet, including the trucks used by the United States Postal Service, was a major green priority for Biden, as he believes the government should lead by example.